How to Become a Travel Photographer

 Ever dream about ditching your day job and exchanging it for getting paid to travel the world and take awesome pictures?
-Perhaps shooting for magazines like the National Geographic?
 Well, as romantic as it sounds, succeeding in the travel

 Travel photographers work their butts off to get their gigs and make enough money to cover their expenses.
 And in a world where

 This step may sound obvious, but you’d be surprised how many people don’t bother to check out the various settings on their cameras.
 It might help to watch videos online about how to use your camera, but you should also experiment with it.

 Take photos of the same object or scene using different settings so that you can see exactly how the settings change the image.
 That way, when you take it out on the road, you know how to get the images you want and don’t have to fiddle with it while the perfect light you wanted disappears.

 If you’re thinking of going into travel photography professionally, you’ve got to practice.
 Learn your camera inside and out.
 You don’t have to have a fancy camera to learn to how to work with light and angles.
 Get to know your camera intimately while you’re still an amateur and work at getting your

 There’s a lot of competition out there, and you need to be on your game to be in the game!
 That means practice, practice, and practice, but how?
 It’s actually pretty easy.

 Think of the town you live in.
 If someone came to you and wanted to know the best places to go and the most beautiful photographic locations, where would you take them?
 Where do you go with friends when they are visiting?

 Those are the places you can go to practice your photography skills.
 It doesn’t matter if they’re gorgeous landscape photography opportunities or vivid street photography opportunities, both are relevant to travel photography and will provide you with an opportunity to practice.
 Take pictures and experiment with your camera, various lighting techniques, and different angles.
 That will prepare you for shooting on the road.